microsoft/live-share/docs/use/vscode.md

     If you would prefer to hide or completely exclude certain files or folders from the collaboration session, a **.vsls.json** file can be added to your project with these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

-    > **WARNING:** While changes made to .vsls.json during a collaboration session are picked up automatically on Windows and macOS when **not** using a case sensitive filesystem, there is a **bug** where these changes are not reliably picked up on Linux or macOS when hosting from a **case sensitive** filesystem.
+    > **WARNING:** This feature is still in development and works reliably on Windows and macOS when the host's filesystem is **not case sensitive**.
+When hosting from a case sensitive filesystem, there is a **bug** where capitalization somewhere in the path can cause files that should be hidden or excluded to appear.
 (The guest's filesystem has no effect on this issue.)
-As a workaround, *make changes to .vsls.json prior to starting a collaboration session if you are hosting from a case sensitive filesystem*.
+Windows is rarely case sensitive.
+Installs of **macOS** are **case insenstive by default** and therefore not impacted, but you may want to verify.
+Unfortunatley, **Linux** is usually **case sensitive**.
 [Upvote (👍) here](https://github.com/MicrosoftDocs/live-share/issues/XX).

 4. **Start a collaboration session**